Filter

 Details

-Bandwidth frequencies for bandpass filters, given as a positive real scalar or a positive increasing vector of two values, in Hz.
+Bandwidth frequencies for bandpass filters, specified as a positive real scalar or a positive increasing vector of two values.
+Depending on the parameters Filter type and Implement using filter order The accepted value types and default values differ as follows.

 ---|---|---|---|